Mahsa Vahdat (R), master Persian singer, and her 2018 apprentice Adrienne Shamszad in Berkeley. Photo: Jennifer Jameson/ACTA.

 Applications for the 2020 grant cycle are now closed.

-Applications for the 2021 grant cycle will be available here in spring of 2020.
+Applications for the 2021 grant cycle will be available here in the late spring/early summer of 2020.
+Subscribe to the ACTA newsletter for the upcoming announcement!

 Learn about the 2020 Apprenticeship Cohort